Our Team

 Peer Support

-Ramone D. Resop is a Program Development and Training Specialist for a Combat and Operational Stress Control center in San Diego, CA and US Navy Retired Chief Hospital Corpsman.
+Ramone D. Resop is a Program Development and Training Specialist for a Combat and Operational Stress Control Center in San Diego, CA, and a U.S. Navy Retired Chief Hospital Corpsman.
+Over his 23-year Navy career, he completed nine overseas deployments, including multiple combat tours in support of Operation Iraqi Freedom.

 Ed Monroe